lakshmi-intechcode/jng_instr_folder/phase3/README.md

 ### Requirements for Phase 3 On Project Idea

-* You will have TWO projects
+* You will have AT LEAST TWO projects AND a portfolio page.
 	* 2 weeks working on a group project
 	* 2 weeks working on a personal project
 	* off time building a portfolio page
 * You are expected to be on campus every day.
 * A TA or an Instructor will meet with you 1-3 times per week for updates on progress
+* Make sure you schedule building these projects together.
+What weeks will you build your group projects, what weeks will you build your solo projects.
+* If you decide to build more projects they can be either solo or as a group

 ***DO NOT START CODING***